 Because your time is better spent getting stuff done.

-Ansible: Up and Running in the second edition is complete and available for purchase.
-It covers Ansible in version 2.3, including new, updated and extending chapters:
+Ansible: Up and Running 3rd.
+Ed. is available from O'Reilly.com.
+It has been completely updated, including new, updated and extending chapters:

 Lorin Hochstein is a former academic turned software engineer/operator.
 Once upon a time, he ran experiments on developers.
 These days, he's the one doing the development.

 He is currently a Senior Software Engineer at Netflix.

 He has been an Assistant Professor of Computer Science at the University of Nebraska-Lincoln, a Computer Scientist at the University of Southern California's Information Sciences Institute, a Lead Architect at Nimbis Services, and a Senior Software Engineer at SendGrid Labs.